macksERC20/MacksERC20.github.io/index.md

 ## How to Whitelist

 ### Join Telegram
-download metamask or your wallet of choice from the app store or google play store for free.
-Desktop users, download the google chrome extension by going to metamask.io.
+Join our exclusive community where enthusiasts, investors, and crypto degens converge to ride the waves of the Mackerel

 ### Ask to join the Whitelist
-have ETH in your wallet to switch to $MACKS.
-If you don’t have any ETH, you can buy directly on metamask, transfer from another wallet, or buy on another exchange and send it to your wallet.
+Joining the MACKS whitelist is a breeze – simply dive into our Telegram community and express your interest to join!

 ![Macks](/assets/macks16.png)

 ## How to Buy
-### Create a Wallet
+### Add Arbitrum to Metamask
-download metamask or your wallet of choice from the app store or google play store for free.
-Desktop users, download the google chrome extension by going to metamask.io.
+Download metamask if you havent already, then to add arbitrum visit https://chainlist.org/chain/42161 click "add" and it will connect your metamask to the Arbitrum network, one of the largest L2s in Ethereum.
+This will massively reduce fees and protect against MEV.

 ### Get Some ETH
-have ETH in your wallet to switch to $MACKS.
+Have ETH in your wallet to switch to $MACKS.
 If you don’t have any ETH, you can buy directly on metamask, transfer from another wallet, or buy on another exchange and send it to your wallet.
+If you need to bridge to Arbitrum, use this link https://bridge.arbitrum.io/

 ### Swap $MACKS
 Once $MACKS are live, our liquidity pool will be hosted on Camelot dex and the link to it will be uploaded on this page.
 For now, Join Telegram to Whitelist! t.me/macks_erc20